dinakar-bhotta/dinakar-bhotta/README.md

 - 👀 I’m interested in learning new technologies..
 - 🌱 I’m currently learning Devops tools - Docker & Kubernetes
 - 💞️ I’m looking to collaborate on anything that interests me..
-- 📫 How to reach me - dinakar.bhotta@spjain.edu.au

 <!---
 dinakar-bhotta/dinakar-bhotta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.